Your chances of Canada PR are based on your CRS score and this is the current situation:

 There are no pre-requisites to use the CRS calculator.
 Some of your answers are going to be hypothetical.

 For e.g., your IELTS scores, and the result of your WES evaluation.
 You can perhaps take a free IELTS test to see where you are likely to land.

 There are no documents required to use CRS calculator online.
 You can enter your IELTS score as you may feel you can achieve.

 This is just a free tool you can use to check for yourself.
-Details are not recorded or referred on your application.
-You can use the tool as many number of times as you want.
+Details are not recorded or referred to on your application.
+You can use the tool as many times as you want.

 The CRS score is most affected by English language points.
 IELTS score of 8-7-7-7 or above (8 in listening) can dramatically affect the total CRS points.